Katya Adler: Career

 In early February 2017, the BBC broadcast a documentary by Adler titled After Brexit: the Battle for Europe in which she examined the mounting challenges facing the European Union over the next few years.
 In June 2017 Adler became one of the four presenters of Brexitcast, a BBC podcast covering Brexit.
 In September 2019, Brexit Newscast became a regular television broadcast fixture on BBC One, usually following Question Time, as of December 2020.

+In January 2021, Katya Adler revealed the 21st-century meanings of Dante's Divine Comedy in a three part radio series on the occasion of the 700th anniversary of the poet’s death with three expert guides through Inferno (Margaret Kean, English Teacher at St Hilda’s College, Oxford), Purgatorio (Matthew Treherne, Professor of Italian Literature at the University of Leeds), and Paradiso (Vittorio Montemaggi, St Edmund’s College, Cambridge), and Michael Sheen as Dante.

 As of 2019, Adler was paid between £205,000-£209,999, placing her on the list of the highest-paid BBC news and current affairs staff.

+Although Adler is predominantly a news journalist, in July 2023, she started presenting the BBC Proms on television.
+Adler joined newsreaders Clive Myrie and Huw Edwards, plus former newsreader Katie Derham, in the presenting line-up.

+In September 2023, Adler presented Living Next Door to Putin; a two-part documentary series that was aired on BBC One.

+In November 2023, an interview with Adler and French President Emmanuel Macron aired on the BBC News channel.

 Criticism of Michael Gove

 In September 2020 the BBC partially upheld a complaint against Adler after she sent a series of tweets on 28 April 2020 stating that an "observation" put forward by Cabinet Office Minister Michael Gove was "delusional".
 Gove had stated "the COVID crisis, in some respects, should concentrate the minds of EU negotiators".
 In addition, Adler's analysis also altered Gove's words, changing the term "should" to "will" in her tweets.
 The BBC Editorial Complaint Unit ruled that although Adler backed up her opinion with detailed evidence and was entitled to state it, her use of the word "delusional" broke the guidelines' licence for "professional judgements, rooted in evidence".